koordinator-sh/koordinator/docs/proposals/scheduling/20251209-support-job-queuing-and-managment.md

 QueueUnit Controller is responsible for creating QueueUnits when the jobs are created.
 And resume the jobs when Queue Controller admits the QueueUnits.

 Resource Report Controller watch the running pods, count the real-time usage for each job and update the real-time usage to the QueueUnit status.
+These two components can also be deployed in one controller or pod.

 ### Details